tracim/tracim/backend/doc/migration.md

 #### Use Raw SQL

-In some specific case, using raw sql query is the easiest solution, be careful about using sql that does work on all your supported database.
+In some specific cases, using raw sql query is the easiest solution, be careful about using sql that does work on all your supported database.